ishswar/katacoda-scenarios/cka-csr-usr/step2.md

 `kubectl run tester --image=nginx`{{execute}}

-Next, now lets create a user user *john* so he can access cluster and see above pod
+Next, now lets create a user user *john* so he can access cluster and see above pod in default namespace